molgenis/molgenis-py-consensus/README.md

 ## Config
 In order to run the script a config file should be added to the folder in which the pipeline is located.
-The configfile should be names `config.txt` and should have content look follows:
+The configfile called `config.txt` should be placed in the `config` directory.
+Its content should like this:
 ```
 username=yourusername
 password=yourpassword